Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

-Lung function tests will be done to measure the airflow in your lungs and show how well you can breathe.
+Lung function tests will be done to measure the airflow in your lungs and show how deeply you can breathe.
 Your healthcare provider may test your lungs before and after you exercise.
 You may be given medicine to trigger an EIB attack.
 Your healthcare provider will test your lungs before and after you take the medicine.

 How is EIB treated?

 Medicines help decrease inflammation, open airways, and make it easier to breathe.
-You will use an inhaler to take these medicines.
+You may use an inhaler to take these medicines.
 Your healthcare provider will tell you the kind of inhaler to use and show you how to use it.
 Short-acting medicine is taken 15 minutes before you exercise, or when you have symptoms.
 Long-acting medicine is taken daily to help prevent an exercise-induced attack.
 You may also need medicine to control allergies that trigger your symptoms.

-How can I help prevent EIB attacks?
+How can I help prevent EIB episodes?

 - Avoid known triggers , such as dust or pollen.

 - Choose exercise that requires only short bursts of intense breathing, if possible.
 Examples include volleyball, gymnastics, baseball, wrestling, or sprinting.
 Exercise that requires intense breathing for long periods is more likely to trigger EIB.